nikolajelicic/Social-network/README.md

 Social-network

 Description

-This is a social network made in laravel, it is currently under development.
+This is a social network made in Laravel, it is currently under development.

 Directory Structure